 Tax Avoidance by Big Timber: a Big Problem in Oregon

-The Coast Range Association has researched big timber’s property and harvest taxes for the past several years.
-There are three types of taxes timber companies pay:
+In 2016, the Coast Range Association researched big timber’s property and harvest taxes.
+There are three types of taxes timber companies might pay:

 1. Property taxes